Battle of Anzio

 While Lucas consolidated, Field Marshal Albert Kesselring, the German commander in the Italian theatre, moved every unit he could spare into a defensive ring around the beachhead.
 His artillery units had a clear view of every Allied position.
 The Germans also stopped the drainage pumps and flooded the reclaimed marsh with salt water, planning to entrap the Allies and destroy them by epidemic.
 For weeks a rain of shells fell on the beach, the marsh, the harbour, and on anything else observable from the hills, with little distinction between forward and rear positions.

 After a month of heavy but inconclusive fighting, Lucas was relieved and sent home.
 His replacement was Major General Lucian Truscott, who had commanded the U.S. 3rd Infantry Division.
 The Allies broke out in May.
-But, instead of striking inland to cut lines of communication of the German Tenth Army's units fighting at Monte Cassino, Truscott, on Clark's orders, reluctantly turned his forces north-west towards Rome, which was captured on June 4, 1944.
+But, instead of striking inland to cut lines of communication of the German Tenth Army's units fighting at Monte Cassino, Truscott, on Clark's orders, turned his forces north-west towards Rome, which was captured on 4 June 1944.
 As a result, the forces of the German Tenth Army fighting at Cassino were able to withdraw and rejoin the rest of Kesselring's forces north of Rome, regroup, and make a fighting withdrawal to his next major prepared defensive position on the Gothic Line.

 The battle was costly, with 24,000 U.S. and 10,000 British casualties.